-By the time you decide to contact us, you are likely to be very stressed, confused and worried about your rights, your entitlements, your obligations towards a spouse or partner, concerned about the future of your children or a combination of these.
+By the time you decide to contact us, you might be unsure of how to proceed, confused and worried about your rights, your entitlements, your obligations towards a spouse or partner, concerned about the future of your children or a combination of these.

-We are able to assist you by - providing supportive, sensible expert advice on your rights and entitlements, drafting legal documents, engaging in negotiations on your behalf and when required representing you in court proceedings.
+We are able to assist you by - providing supportive, sensible expert advice on your rights and entitlements, drafting legal documents as may be necessary, engaging in negotiations on your behalf and when required representing you in court proceedings.
 If the issues relate to children you can rely on Dawoods to join you in making them your priority.

-Although we specialise in legal issues connected with relationship breakdown, we are always delighted when our clients are able to reconcile at any level.
+Whilst we specialise in legal issues arising from relationship breakdown, we are always delighted when our clients are able to reconcile and work together at any level.

 Do contact us to take advantage of our free half hour consultation for initial guidance or longer fixed fee meeting for more in-depth advice.